1. Defining URL patterns in CSS

 <navigation-location-between-test> =

-between : <navigation-location> and <navigation-location>
+between : <route-location> and <route-location>

 <navigation-type-test> = history : <navigation-type-keyword>